GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 ## Create your item's zip file {: #create-your-items-zip-file }

-To upload your item, you need to create a ZIP file that contains the files for your extension.
-The item's manifest file must be included, and it must specify at least the following fields:
+To upload your item, you need to create a ZIP file that contains the manifest file located in the **root** and the files for your extension.
+The manifest file must specify at least the following fields:

-- `"name":`—[Title][4] displayed in the Chrome Web Store and in the Chrome browser
+- `"name":`—This [name][4] is displayed in the Chrome Web Store and in the Chrome browser
 - `"version":`—The [version][6] of the metadata, incremented
 - `"icons":`—An array specifying the [icons][5] your item uses
 - `"description":`—A string of no more than 132 characters [describing][7] your extension